-The Research and Academic Program presents In the Foreground: Object Studies, a podcast on art and the ways it connects us to places, individual experiences, and one another.
+The Research and Academic Program presents In the Foreground: Object Studies.
 Each of these short ten-minute meditations will introduce you to a single work of art seen through the eyes of an art historian, from graduate students in the Williams Graduate Program in the History of Art to our senior Clark fellows.

 “Touching at a Distance”: Ellen Tani on Nadine Robinson’s Coronation Theme: Organon